Trump backs work incentives as part of next stimulus bill

 WASHINGTON (Reuters) - U.S. President Donald Trump said on Wednesday he supports another coronavirus stimulus bill but wants it to include incentives for Americans to go back to work, setting up a clash with Democrats in Congress over jobless benefits.

+Trump said he supports direct payments to individuals as part of the so-called Phase 4 stimulus package.

+“I do, I support it, but it has to be done properly, and I support actually larger numbers than the Democrats,” Trump said in an interview with the Fox Business Network.

 “We want to create a very great incentive to work.
-So, we’re working on that and I’m sure we’ll all come together,” Trump said in an interview with Fox Business Network.
+So, we’re working on that and I’m sure we’ll all come together.” .

 The remarks indicate the Trump administration will oppose an effort by Democrats in Congress to renew a $600 supplement to weekly jobless benefits set to expire at the end of July that was contained in earlier coronavirus relief legislation.